-Experience Tokyo’s Shinto Meiji Shrine, the historic Imperial Palace, and modern Ginza district.
+Experience Tokyo’s ancient Shinto Meiji Shrine and modern Ginza district.
 Visit Mt.
 Fuji-Hakone-Izu National Park, and spend the night at a ryokan, a traditional Japanese inn.
-Explore Takayama’s ancient streets and houses and Kanazawa’s famed Kenrokuen Gardens.
-In Kyoto, Japan’s cultural capital, attend a traditional Japanese tea ceremony and embark on a cycling tour through the grounds of the Imperial Palace and Gion district.
-Optional Hiroshima post-trip extension available.
+Explore Takayama’s ancient streets and Kanazawa’s famed Kenrokuen Gardens.
+Attend a traditional Japanese tea ceremony and embark on a cycling tour through the grounds of Kyoto’s Imperial Palace.
+Optional Hiroshima post-tour extension.

 Depart your home for Tokyo, Japan.

 Upon arrival in Japan’s capital, we transfer to our hotel.
 As guests’ arrival times may vary, we have no scheduled activities or meals planned.
 Dai-ichi Deluxe Hotel

 After a briefing about the journey ahead, we set out to discover some of this amazing city that covers a staggering 840 miles.
 Our sightseeing features the Meiji Shrine, a peaceful enclave of Shinto temples and gardens.
 We also visit the gallery of preeminent calligrapher Koshun Masunaga, where we learn about this ancient art.
 Our tour ends in Ginza, Tokyo’s famed shopping, dining, and entertainment district, where we can explore as we wish with an afternoon at leisure.
 Either today or tomorrow we will enjoy a briefing at the U.S. Embassy before our welcome dinner at a local restaurant.
 Dai-ichi Deluxe Hotel (B,D)